A Neuro-Symbolic Approach for Probabilistic Reasoning on Graph Data: Related Works

 \section{Related Works}

-Neuro-symbolic integration~\cite{hitz2022,garcez2022neural} is a growing field aimed at combining the predictive power of (deep) neural networks with the reasoning capabilities of symbolic AI.
-A common design principle~\cite{ijcai2020p688} consists in combining neural predictors with logic-based reasoning components, leveraging fuzzy~\cite{badreddine2022ltn,marra2021neural} or probabilistic~\cite{manhaeve2021neural,ahmed2022semantic,vanKrieken2023anesi} logic to obtain end-to-end differentiable architectures.
-Several approaches for combining deep learning with logic-based SRL frameworks have been proposed~\cite{ManEtAl18,vsourek2021beyond}.
+Neuro-symbolic (NeSy) integration~\cite{hitz2022,garcez2022neural} is a growing field aimed at combining the predictive power of (deep) neural networks with the reasoning capabilities of symbolic AI.
+A common design principle consists in combining neural predictors with logic-based reasoning components~\cite{ijcai2020p688}, leveraging fuzzy~\cite{badreddine2022ltn,marra2021neural,pryor-nepsl} or probabilistic~\cite{manhaeve2021neural,ahmed2022semantic,vanKrieken2023anesi} logic to obtain end-to-end differentiable architectures.
+Several approaches for combining deep learning with logic-based SRL frameworks have been proposed~\cite{ManEtAl18,vsourek2021beyond,pryor-nepsl}.
 The \emph{Deep ProbLog} framework of \cite{ManEtAl18} shares with our approach the principle of using neural network outputs (not specifically GNNs) as inputs to a probabilistic SRL model.
 The focus of \cite{sourek2018lifted,vsourek2021beyond}, on the other hand, is on using logic-based, symbolic representations as templates for the construction of neural networks.
 Like we do in our work, the authors of \cite{sourek2018lifted,vsourek2021beyond} establish an equivalence between a model represented in a probabilistic-logic framework and a neural network model.
 However, their equivalence is obtained by compiling a logic model into a neural representation, whereas our work takes the opposite direction.
 Moreover, their models, like standard neural networks, are designed for special-purpose predictive tasks.
-Systems that combine neural networks with logic-symbolic knowledge representation include NeurASP~\cite{yang2021neurasp}, which integrates Answer Set Programming (ASP) with neural perception modules, allowing declarative logic rules to guide learning and inference.
-All of these frameworks typically do not define a fully generative probabilistic model, which limits their inference capabilities.
-As a result, they have primarily been used for standard supervised learning tasks.
-The recently introduced SLASH~\cite{skryagin2023scalable} system introduces a unifying framework that combines neural, logical (also based on ASP), and tractable probabilistic modules.
-It can also support probabilistic queries beyond conditional class probabilities given input features.